Publications per year

 Her research adresses the needs of managers and employees in knowledge intensive work and advances the knowledge about the how to develop knowledge work, processes and management based on in-house tacit and explicit knowledge and the challenges and benefits it causes in the effort to ensure productivity and well-being.

 In 2012 shed became head of the DTU Management Engineering PhD school.
-Christine is masters of Science (2001) and received her PhD (2007) for her study of the characteristics of knowledge work.
+Christine is masters of Science (2001) and received her PhD (2007) for her study of the characteristics of knowledge work and how to develop the workprocesses to ensure improved well-being.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):